ContentMine/FutureTDM/tutorial/zika/README.md

 ## TUTORIAL

 ### Download from Europe PMC

 The first step always is to get the needed data from the API's.
 For this we use [getpapers](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/cproject), the ContentMine tool for getting papers via different Publisher-API's.
+In this tutorial we will mainly use open access literature from [Europe PMC](http://europepmc.org/).
+We can search within their database of 3.5 million fulltext papers from life-sciences.
+About one million of these are Open Access.
+Please refer to [Europe PMC-Data](http://europepmc.org/FtpSite) for details.
 This will take less than 200MB of memory.

 **Get Zika publications**